phucks/brnfck/README.md

 # brnfck
-Brainfuck interpreter and cli written in TypeScript.
+Brainfuck interpreter and CLI written in TypeScript.
 It interprets vanilla Brainfuck, no fancy stuff!

 How to install:
 ```bash